solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 for each feature ID to determine which staged features to activate.

 Only features whose stake support meets the required threshold are activated.
-This threshold shall be set to 95% initially, but future iterations on the process could allow feature key-holders to set a custom threshold per-feature.
+This threshold will be hard-coded in the runtime to 95% initially, but future iterations on the process could allow feature key-holders to set a custom threshold per-feature.

 As mentioned previously, if a feature was revoked, it will no longer exist on-chain, and therefore will be not activated by the runtime, regardless of